 HOF006: Dourn Sam

-Born on 1953 in Battambang, Cambodia, Dourn was born from a family with a military history, which meant he had to hide this information from the Khmer Rouge or risk punishment for him and his family.
-When asked by a fellow villager to escape towards the Thai border, he agreed.
-During their escape, he and his companions witnessed first hand the horrors of land mines, to which some of his own party succumbed.
+Douen Sam was born in 1953 in Battambang, Cambodia.
+Douen was the child of a family with a military history.
+The family hid this information from the Khmer Rouge, as they feared for their lives.
+Concerned about the prospect of dealing with a Communist regime, he and a fellow villager escaped to the Thai border.
+During their exodus, he and his companion witnessed first hand the horrors of land mines, the frequent result of death experienced by some of his own party.

-In 1978, he applied for refugee status with the Canadian officials and three months later, he found himself on a plane to Ottawa.
-He remembers fondly of his relationships in his earlier years in Canada and has since married with two children.
+In 1978, he applied for refugee status with Canadian Immigration officials.
+Three months later, he found himself on a plane flying to Ottawa.
+He preserves fond memories of his relationships with the friends he made during his early years in Canada.
+He has since married and is the father of two children.